Tutorials¶

 we would just run:

-that is a pretty big simulation, due to the large number of individuals
+The previous example is a pretty big simulation, even with only a portion of a chromosome, due to the large number of individuals

-(unlike msprime, SLiM must actually simulate all the individuals in the population
+must actually simulate all the individuals in the population, regardless of the number of samples).

 To make it run fast enough for a tutorial,